justbee007/fetch-reward-processor-challenge/ReadME.md

 5. **Access the API:**

-    Open a tool like Postman, and use below url to process a receipt as POST request with JSON as request body
+    Open a tool like Postman, and use the following URL to process a receipt as a POST request with JSON as the request body:

     ```bash
     http://127.0.0.1:6000/receipts/process
     ```

     Use the API to calculate points.
-Use a GET request to get the points with specific receipt ID :
+Use a GET request to get the points with a specific receipt ID:

     ```bash
     http://127.0.0.1:6000/receipts/<receipt-id>/points
     ```

+6. **Flexibility with Ports:**

+    The default setup assumes that ports 6000 and 6379 are available on your machine.
+If these ports are unavailable or you prefer different ports, you can customize them in the `docker-compose.yml` file:

+    - Open the `docker-compose.yml` file.
+    - Locate the `ports` section under the `flask-app` service.
+Change the left side of the mapping (before the colon) to the desired host port:

+        ```yaml
+        ports:
+          - "6000:5000"
+        ```

+    - Save the file and run `docker-compose up -d` again.

-6. **Sample JSON and Expected Result:**
+7. **Sample JSON and Expected Result:**

-    Sample JSON for processing receipt:
+    Sample JSON for processing a receipt:

     ```json
     {